basecamp/policies/privacy/index.md

 We also do not collect any biometric data.
 You are given the option to add a picture to your user profile, which could be a real picture of you or a picture of something else like your spirit animal.
 We do not extract any information from profile pictures: they are for your use alone.

+## When we access or share your information

-The only times we’ll ever share your info:
+Our default practice is to not access your information.
+The only times we’ll ever access or share your info are:

-* To provide products or services you've requested, with your permission.
-[List of third-party services we use](privacy/subprocessors.md).
-* To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our [Terms of Service](terms/index.md), or as otherwise required by law.
+* **To provide products or services you've requested**.
+We do use some third-party services to run our applications and only to the extent necessary process some or all of your personal information via these third parties.
+You can see the list of third-party services we use in each product: [Basecamp](basecamp-subprocessors/index.md), [HEY](hey-subprocessors/index.md), [Highrise](highrise-subprocessors/index.md), [Campfire](campfire-subprocessors/index.md), [Backpack](backpack-subprocessors).
+Having subprocessors means we are using technology to access your data.
+No Basecamp human looks at your data for these purposes.
+* **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your account to help you with a Support case, we will ask for your consent before proceeding.
+* **To investigate, prevent, or take action regarding [restricted uses](../abuse/index.md).** Accessing a customer’s account when investigating potential abuse is a measure of last resort.
+We have an obligation to protect the privacy and safety of both our customers and the people reporting issues to us.
+We do our best to balance those responsibilities throughout the process.
+If we do discover you are using our products for a restricted purpose, we will report the incident to the appropriate authorities.
+* **When required under applicable law.** If the appropriate law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
+Otherwise, we flat-out reject requests from local and federal law enforcement when they seek data.
+And unless we’re legally prevented from it, we’ll always inform you when such requests are made.

-* If Basecamp is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.
+If Basecamp, LLC is acquired by or merged with another company — we don’t plan on that, but if it happens — we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.

 ## Your Rights With Respect to Your Information